Bestmart721/novitai.github.io/contents/career/operations-lead.md

 * Familiarity with SaaS industry and IoT products
 * Exposure to defense or a similar high-assurance industry
 * Experience mentoring junior colleagues
+* Experience with applications to innovation agencies or grant funding bodies
 * Previously having lead applications for NATO clearance, ISO 9001 or a similarly complex certification for a company
 * Willingness to engage with the product in all levels, from deployment to test